Block height

 In order to enter into a storage deal, a storage miner is required to provide FIL as collateral, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.

 Two participants in the Filecoin network can enter into a deal in which one party contracts the services of the other.
 The Filecoin specification currently details storage deals (in which one party agrees to store data for the other for a specified length of time) and retrieval deals (in which one party agrees to transmit specified data to the other).

 Every epoch, a small subset of Filecoin storage miners are elected to mine a new block for the Filecoin blockchain.
 A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.

-Time in the Filecoin blockchain is discretized into epochs that are currently twenty-five seconds in length.
+Time in the Filecoin blockchain is discretized into epochs that are currently thirty seconds in length.
 Every epoch, a subset of storage miners are elected to each add a new block to the Filecoin blockchain via Winning Proof-of-Spacetime.

 FIL is the name of the Filecoin unit of currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).

 A faucet is a service that provides free FIL.
 Typically, faucets are run for the benefit of new users in a network, providing them with the necessary seed capital to begin making transactions.

 When a storage miner fails to complete Window Proof-of-Spacetime for a given sector, the Filecoin network registers a fault for that sector, and the miner is slashed.
 If a storage miner does not resolve the fault quickly, the network assumes they have abandoned their commitment.

 The term Filecoin is used generically to refer to the Filecoin project, protocol, and network.